isorna/dzc/special-rules.md

 An Access unit cannot embark more than its Capacity in a single round, nor can it disembark more than its Capacity in a single round.

-Units in Holding aren t affected if an Access unit is destroyed, since they re technically not inside them!
+Units in Holding aren't affected if an Access unit is destroyed, since they re technically not inside them!
 However, if all

 Access units are destroyed there is no way for any in Holding units to return to the game, so they count as destroyed.